Interested in Owning a Subway Franchise? Here are the Five Things You Need to Consider When Applying for a Subway Franchise Loan.

 Running a franchise location isn’t for everyone.

 Many people dream of owning their own business, and that business might not necessarily involve the sort of strict guidance you get when you take advantage of a franchise opportunity.
 It can be a difficult business model to follow for some people, who may crave more independence in their business decisions.
 But remember that working with a franchise can set you up for success.
-Particularly a franchise that’s globally recognized, like Subway.
+Particularly a franchisor that’s globally recognized, like Subway.